Process of Drug Detoxification

 1. Medical Supervision

 At a detox facility, trained medical staff closely monitor individuals throughout the process.
-They keep track of vital signs, manage withdrawal symptoms, and address any complications that arise.
+They monitor vital signs, manage withdrawal symptoms, and address any complications that arise.
 This constant supervision ensures safety, particularly in cases where withdrawal symptoms may become severe.

 2. Access to Medications